dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 #### challenges
 - Dexterous Manipulation (DM) requires precise control of forces and motions with robotic hands with fingers.
-#### limitations
+#### Limitations
 - Lack of adequate tactile sensing.

 #### Solved Problems
-- Kinemaic/Dynamic model based manipulation in controlled enviromentsn
+- Kinematic/Dynamic model based manipulation in controlled environments
-- Grasp Jacobian calculates the required fingertip forces from desired wrench term to the object while Hand Jacobian maps the relationship between the contact force of the fingertip and joint torques.
+- Grasp Jacob calculates the required fingertip forces from desired wrench term to the object while Hand Jacobian maps the relationship between the contact force of the fingertip and joint torques.
 Moreover, Jacobian can provide kinematic relationship regarding joint velocities, fingertip cartesian velocity, and object cartesian velocitiy.

 #### Assumptions
 Future dexterous robotic manipulation will include tasks which are infeasbile or dangerous for a human

-- solved problems
+- Solved problems
+-
 -